amirfarzamnia/discord-bolt/.github/readme.md

-# Discord Lite
+# Discord Bolt

-Discord Lite is a high-performance Node.js library tailored for building Discord bots with speed and simplicity in mind.
+Discord Bolt is a high-performance Node.js library tailored for building Discord bots with speed and simplicity in mind.

 ---

-Discord Lite stands out as the fastest and most straightforward library for creating Discord bots in Node.js.
+Discord Bolt stands out as the fastest and most straightforward library for creating Discord bots in Node.js.
 Originally developed for handling complex tasks at [Bot Studio](https://botstudioo.com), it's heavily optimized for efficiency.
 Every feature directly mirrors the functionality outlined in the [Discord API documentation](https://discord.com/developers/docs), ensuring seamless integration and comprehensive coverage.

-Designed to be lightweight and optimized for speed, Discord Lite minimizes complexity, making it easier to work with compared to other Discord libraries.
-By interfacing directly with [Discord's official APIs](https://discord.com/developers/docs), Discord Lite eliminates the need for additional documentation beyond what Discord itself provides.
+Designed to be lightweight and optimized for speed, Discord Bolt minimizes complexity, making it easier to work with compared to other Discord libraries.
+By interfacing directly with [Discord's official APIs](https://discord.com/developers/docs), Discord Bolt eliminates the need for additional documentation beyond what Discord itself provides.

 ## Key Features